wehlutyk/thesis/content/2-brainscopypaste-2-protocol.md

 * there is a triple intersection (of $y=x$, $\nu_{\phi}$, and $\nu_{\phi}^0$ or $\nu_{\phi}^{00}$);
 * or $\nu_{\phi}$ always remains above or below $\nu_{\phi}^0$ and $\nu_{\phi}^{00}$.

-The first class (Number of synonyms and Orthographic neighborhood density) are features for which the substitution process only brings words slightly closer to $\nu_{\phi}^0$ (for Number of synonyms) or $\nu_{\phi}^{00}$ (for Orthographic neighborhood density), and no uniform bias can be observed.
+The first class (Number of synonyms and Orthographic neighbourhood density) are features for which the substitution process only brings words slightly closer to $\nu_{\phi}^0$ (for Number of synonyms) or $\nu_{\phi}^{00}$ (for Orthographic neighbourhood density), and no uniform bias can be observed.
 The second class (comprising Word frequency, Age of acquisition, Clustering coefficient, and Number of letters) are features for which the substitution process has a clear bias, positive or negative, with respect to both the purely random situation ($\mathcal{H}_0$) and the semantically plausible random situation ($\mathcal{H}_{00}$).

 Word frequency, with $\nu_{\phi}$ always significantly above $\nu_{\phi}^0$ and $\nu_{\phi}^{00}$, exhibits a strong bias towards more frequent words.
-This, in turn, is consistent with the hypothesis that substitution is a recall process, since common words are favored over awkward ones.
+This, in turn, is consistent with the hypothesis that substitution is a recall process, since common words are favoured over awkward ones.
 Age of acquisition, Clustering coefficient and Number of letters, on the other hand, exhibit a clear negative bias for the substitution process (except for high clustering values or very high number of letters).
 The three curves are significantly below their respective $\nu_{\phi}^0$ and $\nu_{\phi}^{00}$ curves for most start values, which is consistent with the literature on recall: words learned earlier, with lower clustering coefficient or with fewer letters are easier to produce than average [@nelson_how_2013;@zevin_age_2002;@baddeley_word_1975].